How To

 Begin with pilot projects to test and validate AI in your organization.
 Use these experiments to learn about the benefits, challenges, and potential ROI of AI solutions to optimize your operational processes.

 Then, refine your approach based on the results and continuously seek new ways to leverage AI in your business.
+When one of your experiments works, you can bring it to key decision-makers as a proof of concept.

-4. Scale AI adoption
+4. Scale AI adoption with an AI native platform

 At this stage, your organization is actively deploying AI solutions and integrating them into standard processes and workflows.
-It demonstrates a clear commitment to AI and is an exciting moment for any company refusing to get left behind.

 How to get started